-Many Windows XP users face start up problems when there is hardware driver issues, software incompatibility, formation of bad hard disk sectors, damaged system files.
-All these factors prevent your system booting safely.
+Many Windows XP users face start-up problems when there are hardware driver issues, software incompatibility, formation of bad hard disk sectors, and damaged system files.
+All these factors prevent your system from booting safely.
 If you are struggling to fix it then follow below mentioned steps to troubleshoot it.

-- In the beginning startup the PC and click “F8”key on your keyboard frequently, until you get Windows Advanced Boot options screen
+- In the beginning, start the PC and click the F8 key on your keyboard frequently, until you get the Windows Advanced Boot options screen.

-- In case if you have not made any changes to PC i.e. no installed any new applications or if you have made both software and hardware changes recently
+- In case you have not made any changes to your PC i.e. not installed any new applications or if you have made both software and hardware changes recently.

-- Have a look on list of device manager installed in system and if you notice any red or yellow marked device manager then click on them
+- Have a look at the list of device managers installed in the system and if you notice any red or yellow marked device managers then click on them

-- Now scan your system with updated antivirus application
+- Now scan your system with an updated antivirus application

 - Close all opened applications and reboot the PC

-After following above mentioned steps properly, Windows XP start up problems could resolve and make your system to run as usual.
-However, there are chances of losing your hard disk data due to these problems such as Windows showing blue screen of death or Windows start up problems.
-In such situation if you wish to recover lost data then go with Remo Recover Windows software that has all capabilities to restore date even though from dead hard disk in few steps.
-In addition, you can easily perform raw file system recovery on Windows 7 including Windows XP, Vista and 8.
+In such a situation, if you wish to recover lost data then go with Remo Recover Windows software has all the capabilities to restore data even though from a dead hard disk in a few steps.
+In addition, you can easily perform raw file system recovery on Windows 7 including Windows XP, Vista, and 8,10,11.